A General Framework for Bayes Structured Linear Models: Structured linear models

-the sum of the effective dimension and the logarithmic cardinality of the structure space.
+the sum of the intrinsic dimension and the logarithmic cardinality of the structure space.
+The definition of (\ref{eq:complexity}) has a frequentist root (see, for example, \cite{yang1998asymptotic,barron1999risk,birge2001gaussian}).
 As we are going to show later, (\ref{eq:complexity}) will be the posterior contraction rate that we target at.
 Moreover, in all the examples considered in the paper, (\ref{eq:complexity}) will be the minimax rate under the prediction loss.
-The only requirement we impose on the model is the linearity of the operator $\X_Z(\cdot)$.
+We require linearity of the operator $\X_Z(\cdot)$.
 That is, given any $Z\in\Z_{\tau}$ with any $\tau\in\T$, we have

 Therefore, we can also view $\X_Z$ as a matrix in $\mathbb{R}^{N\times \ell(\Z_{\tau})}$.
 From now on, whenever we apply a matrix operation with $\X_Z$, the operator $\X_Z$ is understood to be a matrix with slight abuse of notation.